paulobarchi/stdbm/README.md

 ## About

-Simple manager for databases with sentences and tags.
+Simple manager for databases with sentences-tags relationship

 * Sentence-tag relationship is 1:N;
 * I/O operations with csv files.